 As a world renowned clinic psychologist, Kay Redfield Jamison literally wrote the book on manic depression, Manic-Depressive Illness which she co-authored with Fredrick K. Goodwin.
 A few years later Jamison spoke about her own illness in An Unquiet Mind, changing how many view manic depression.

 It’s easy to see why.
-As someone who has experience of manic depression (she makes a strong case for her dislike of the switch to the term bipolar disorder) from both and clinical and patient perspective, Jamison’s memoir is a unique look at psychiatry, the first-hand experience and how the two do or don’t meet.
+As someone who has experience of manic depression (she makes a strong case for her dislike of the switch to the term bipolar disorder) from both a clinical and a patient perspective, Jamison’s memoir is a unique look at psychiatry, the first-hand experience and how the two do or don’t meet.

 My Lovely Wife: A Memoir of Madness and Hope by Mark Lukach

-I’ve mentioned Mark and Giulia Lukach on before.
+I’ve mentioned Mark and Giulia Lukach before.
 I shared Mark’s initial article and an interview with both he and Giulia in some ‘this week I’ve been reading’ round-ups.
 At the time I would have liked to hear more from Giulia about her experience and while that’s still true, I’ve a new found appreciation for Mark’s perspective.

 As an exploration of the changing power dynamics within a relationship and marriage when one person has a mental illness, I know I’ll be re-reading My Lovely Wife, probably multiple times.

 A Beginner’s Guide to Losing Your Mind: My road to staying sane, and how to navigate yours by Emily Reynolds